wernerdaehn/CC3D-CableCam-Controller/README.md

 * There is a long delay when moving the stick until the motor starts

 This is likely a combination of the acceleration limit and the ESC output neutral range _$N_.
-To visualize this, imagine the folling situation:
+To visualize this, imagine the following situation:

 <a href="https://raw.githubusercontent.com/wernerdaehn/CC3D-CableCam-Controller/master/_images/neutral_range.png"><img src="_images/neutral_range.png"/></a>